(No ratings)

 Palo Alto, CA 94304

-Dr. Daniel Bernstein, MD graduated from New York University (NYU) School of Medicine in 1978.
+Dr. Daniel Bernstein, MD graduated from New York University (NYU) School of Medicine in 1979.
 He completed residency at Montefiore Medical Center.
-He is certified by the American Board of Pediatrics - Pediatrics and has a state license in California.
+He is certified by the Pediatric Cardiology, American Board of Pediatrics, Pediatrics, American Board of Pediatrics and has a state license in California.

 Residency: Montefiore Medical Center (1982)

-Board Certification: American Board of Pediatrics - Pediatrics
+Board Certification: Pediatric Cardiology, American Board of Pediatrics, Pediatrics, American Board of Pediatrics (1985)

 Licensed In: California